dougeby/IntuneDocs/intune/mtd-apps-ios-app-configuration-policy-add-assign.md

 > [!NOTE]
 > This topic applies to all Mobile Threat Defense partners.

-You can use Intune to add and deploy MTD apps so end-users can receive notifications when a threat is identified in their mobile devices, and to receive guidance to remediate the threats.
+You can use Intune to add and deploy MTD apps so end users can receive notifications when a threat is identified in their mobile devices, and to receive guidance to remediate the threats.